PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 14:22:46
+Last updated: 2024-04-08 14:23:52
-Random Quote: I was in the desert.
-But if visiting the sands were a crime, the line of sinners would be longer than the Nile. - Arthur Harrow
+Random Quote: The most beautiful woman in the world has urgent need of my axe.  -  Victarion Greyjoy.